kiq005/libgdx-ufabc/README.md

 - [ ] Create main map

 ## Model Manager
-The model manager class manage assets loading and unloading based on a `.json` config file.
+The model manager class manage assets loading and unloading, based on a `.json` config file.
-To use it, create a configuration file on `assets/Configs/AssetsBundles/` with a named object and the path to the `.g3db` mode, then, call `loadBundle` with the config name.
+To use it, create a configuration file on `assets/Configs/AssetsBundles/` with a name reference to the object and the path to the `.g3db` model, then, call `loadBundle` with the config name.
 The class will load all necessary models and unload anything that is unused.